Typhloesus: Description

 It has a fusiform (spindle-shaped) body, with a maximum length of 90 mm.
 At the posterior or backside of the animal is a caudal fin, which was supported by two sets of orthogonal fin rays.
 The exterior lacks any other organs.
 The internal anatomy consists of a foregut and a midgut.
 The gut lacks a midsection and an anus.
 Beneath the midgut is a disc shaped organ, tentatively called a ferrodiscus; the purpose of this organ is unknown, however it has a high concentration of iron.

 Paleoecology

-It might have been both a predator and a scavenger, as its fossils sometimes contains conodont teeth and worm teeth located in the midgut of the animal.
+It might have been both a predator and a scavenger, as its fossils sometimes contain conodont teeth and worm teeth located in the midgut of the animal.